MattWillFlood/EntropyHub.jl/docs/src/index.md

 ## Contact

-If have run into any difficulty with this pacakge, please do not hesitate to contact us at: `info@entropyhub.xyz`
+For general queries and information about EntropyHub, contact: `info@entropyhub.xyz` If you have any questions or need help using the package, please contact us at: `help@entropyhub.xyz` If you notice or identify any issues, please do not hesitate to contact us at: `fix@entropyhub.xyz`

 We will do our best to help you with any relevant issues that you may have.